 Married Patricia A. O'Brien (Longmeadow, MA).
 Two sons: Mark Jr., James; two grandchildren.

 In OCT2014, I was diagnosed with multiple myeloma.
 On 12OCT2015 I underwent an autologous stem-cell transplant at Jefferson Hospital.
 I am undergoing a maintenance chemotherapy that will be 24 x 21-on-7-off sequences of Revlimid ending in 2018.
-Spring 2016 will enable me to return to most of my former activities, including Find-A-Grave, but travel distances are still limited to about 60 miles from home.
+Spring 2016 has enabled me to return to most of my former activities, including Find-A-Grave, but travel distances are still limited to about 60 miles from home.

 Among my family trees are: